 is monomial if $v=v_1\wedge \cdots \wedge v_i$ where $v_1, \ldots, v_i\in \mathbb R^d$.
 We say $v$ is $y$-integral monomial if we can take $v_i\in \Lambda_y$.

-We review the height function defined in \cite{bq12}.
-Since $G$ is a connected semisimple Lie group contained in $L=SL_d(\mathbb R)$, it is the connected component of real points of some real algebraic group.
-We fix a maximal connected diagonalizable subgroup $A$ of $G$ containing $\{g_t: t\in \mathbb R\}$.
+Recall that $L=\SL_d(\mathbb R)$ has a natural structure of real algebraic groups.
+Since $G\le L$ is a connected semisimple Lie group, it is the connected component of an algebraic subgroup.
+We fix a maximal connected diagonalizable subgroup $A$ of $G$ containing $\{g_t: t\in \mathbb R\}$ and normalizing $U$.
 Let $\Phi(G, A) $ be the relative root system, i.e.~ the set of nonzero weights of $A$ appeared in the adjoint representation.
-We fix a positive system $\Phi(G, A) ^+$ such that $\lambda (g_1)\ge 1$ for every $\lambda\in \Phi(G, A) ^+$.
-We endow a partial order on the set $P$ of algebraic characters of $A$ by $ \lambda \le \mu$ if and only if $ \mu-\lambda$ is nonnegative linear combination of $\Phi(G, A) ^+$.
-For any irreducible finite dimensional real representation of $G$, the set of weights of $A$ in this representation has a unique maximal element called highest weight of the representation.
+We fix a positive system $\Phi(G, A) ^+$ such that $\eta (g_1)\ge 1$ for every $\eta\in \Phi(G, A) ^+$.
+We endow a partial order on the set $P$ of algebraic characters of $A$ by $ \eta \le \mu$ if and only if $ \mu-\eta$ is nonnegative linear combination of $\Phi(G, A) ^+$.
+For any irreducible representation of $G$, the set of weights of $A$ in this representation has a unique maximal element called highest weight of the representation.
 Let $P^+$ be the set of all the highest weights appearing in $\wedge^*\mathbb R^d$.

-For each $\lambda\in P^+$, let $q_\lambda$ be the projection from $\wedge^* \mathbb R^d$ to the subspace consisting of all the irreducible sub representations with highest weight $\lambda$.
+For each $\eta\in P^+$, let $\pi_\eta$ be the projection from $\wedge^* \mathbb R^d$ to the subspace consisting of all the irreducible sub representations with highest weight $\eta$.
 Let $\|\cdot\|$ be the usual Euclidean norm on $\wedge^*\mathbb R^d $.
-One of the key ingredients of \cite{bq12} is the following Mother Inequality: \begin{lem}[\cite{bq12} Proposition 3.1] There exists $C_1>0$ such that for any monomials $u, v, w$ in $\wedge ^*\mathbb R^d$ one has the inequality
+One of the key ingredients of \cite{bq12} is the following Mother Inequality. \begin{lem}[\cite{bq12} Proposition 3.1] There exists $C_1\ge 1$ such that for any monomials $u, v, w$ in $\wedge ^*\mathbb R^d$ one has the inequality

 \end{lem}

 We fix the following index: